Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 value can be the same as a withdraw sequence.
 This is used by the relayer to properly order transactions.

+## Assumptions

+Kava ERC20 contracts are **trusted**, as they are only deployed by the bridge module account.
+Kava ERC20 contracts deployed by non-module accounts are not supported at this moment.

+## Ethereum Bridge

-## Ethereum ERC20 to Kava Transfers
+### Ethereum ERC20 to Kava Transfers

 Before being able to bridge Ethereum ERC20 tokens, they need to be added to the enabled ERC20 tokens in params.